kiosc-france/teleport/rfd/0156-notifications.md

    participant BackendDB as Backend DB

-   WebUI->>+ProxyAuth: Fetch notifications on login or page load ProxyAuth->>+BackendDB: Query database for notifications and user's notification states BackendDB-->>-ProxyAuth: Return notifications and user's notification states ProxyAuth->>ProxyAuth: Filter out notifications that don't target the user or that were dismissed ProxyAuth-->>-WebUI: Return filtered notifications
+   WebUI->>+ProxyAuth: Fetch notifications on login or page load ProxyAuth->>+BackendDB: Query backend for notifications and user's notification states BackendDB-->>-ProxyAuth: Return notifications and user's notification states ProxyAuth->>ProxyAuth: Filter out notifications that don't target the user or that were dismissed ProxyAuth-->>-WebUI: Return filtered notifications